top of page

 The verb 'divest' has its etymological origins in Latin.
 It is derived from the Latin word 'divestire,' which combines 'dis-' meaning 'away from' and 'vestire' meaning 'to clothe' or 'to dress.'
 Therefore, 'divest' can be understood as the act of removing or stripping away something, akin to removing clothing.
 In its modern usage, 'divest' refers to the action of stripping an individual or entity of their authority, privileges, possessions, or investments.
 It implies a deliberate and often systematic process of relinquishing control or ownership.
 The etymology of 'divest' underscores the notion of shedding or removing, highlighting the action of reducing or eliminating one's involvement or holdings in a particular matter or entity.

-Quiz: Find the meaning of divest
+Quiz: Find the meaning of the verb divest:

 Try Again!